Looking back at 2015

 I began the year spending the vast majority of my free time programming and contributing to open source, with the motivation and productivity momentum being part of the SassDoc team gave me since mid 2014.

-I’m especially super thankful to Hugo, Pascal and Fabrice, we made an awesome team that I’m really proud being part of.
+I’m especially super thankful to Kitty, Pascal and Fabrice, we made an awesome team that I’m really proud being part of.
 I learnt so much by building SassDoc together, as much in programming as in open source project handling and team building.

 I Celebrated the 1 year anniversary of my home server I gave birth to in 2014.
 This also means 1 year day to day FreeBSD usage as a server OS.
 The only thing I have to say is I still happily run it!